 (Pause for applause)

 We started this Institute in response to the Plastics Better Alternatives Now (BAN) List 2.0 of 2017.
 Dozens of countries around the world started to eliminate single-use plastic in the 2010’s.
-In response, we convened a Board of Advisors with global experts in science, design, climate change and human factors, to advise us on new forms of value creation for plastic in the era of Anthropocene 2.0.
+In response, we convened a Board of Advisors with global experts in science, design, climate change and human factors, to advise us on new forms of

 Grads, social impact work is in your synthetic makeup.
 Thank you for your contribution this year reminding us that the Tupperware Party changed the paradigm for women after WW2.
 It is hard to imagine a time when keeping food fresher longer was a social innovation but less time spent preparing food meant more time to develop other skills, like entrepreneurship.
 One of the best projects to come out of the Social Innovation class this year was the Tupperware Roadshow Festival.
 This group of students adapted fully biodegradable (PHB), food safe plastic for 3D printers to make customized reusable containers for remote regions.